xaverric/commander/readme.md

 HTTP request method to be used with command call.
 It is needed to be defined in upper case.
 Supported methods: GET, POST, PUT, DELETE

 ###  -d, --data [string]
 Path specifying location data file with list of dtoIn.
+Path can be absolute or relative.
+In case relative path is defined, it is relative to the base folder ```$HOME/.uucommander```.
 The file needs to be written according to the following convention.
 Each dtoIn inside the itemList array must meet the criteria of the dtoIn for the uri to be called.

 **Data File Convention**
 ```json